Maximiliane-K/pp1-the--ramen-hub/README.md

 **Future Features**

 -	Implement the *Michelin Starred Ramen* page as designed in the [Wireframe](#wireframes-for-future-page-development), to structure all the shops better and simplify the navigation for the user.
 -	Implement *The Ramen History* page as designed in the [Wireframe](#wireframes-for-future-page-development) to give the user more information about the dish.
+- A sticky header would make sense if the registry of the Ramen shops grow.
+- With a growing hub a pagination would be a nice feature to implement.

 ## **Technologies Used**